The fractional Helly number for separable convexity spaces: Auxiliary results

 \section{Auxiliary results}

-As mentioned above, the proof of Proposition \ref{weak-colorful} is the main technical step of this paper.
-The proof relies on two auxiliary results regarding collections of point sets in a separable convexity space.
+The proof of Proposition \ref{weak-colorful} is the main technical step of this paper.
+It relies on two auxiliary results about finite point configurations in a separable convexity space.
 These results (Lemmas \ref{large separated pairs} and \ref{for any f} below) were originally proved by B{\'a}r{\'a}ny and Matou{\v s}ek in the setting of convex lattice sets in $\mathbb{Z}^d$.
-Surprisingly, in our extensions, the dual VC-dimension of the system of halfspaces does not play any role, and we require only that the Radon number is bounded.
-The bound on the dual VC-dimension only comes into play in the very last step of the proof of Proposition \ref{weak-colorful}.
+Surprisingly, in our generalizations of these lemmas, the dual VC-dimension of the system of halfspaces does not play any role, and we require only that the Radon number is bounded.
+The bound on the dual VC-dimension comes into play only in the very last step of the proof of Proposition \ref{weak-colorful}.

-Let $X$ be the ground set of a convexity space.
+Let $(X, \mathcal{C})$ be a separable convexity space.
 Throughout this section we frequently deal with finite multisets of points from $X$.
-It will be convenient to think of a multiset as the image of a function $f: E \to X$, where $E$ is a non-empty finite set.
-The multiplicity of a point $x\in X$ is defined as the cardinality of its preimage, that is, $|f^{-1}(x)|$.
-For a finite subset $Z\subset X$, we write $|Z|_f = \sum_{x\in Z}|f^{-1}(x)|$.
-Here is an extension of \cite[Corollary 2.2]{lattice}.
+It will be convenient to think of a multiset as a function $f: E \to X$, where $E$ is a nonempty finite set.
+For a subset $Z\subset X$, we write $|Z|_f = \sum_{x\in Z}|f^{-1}(x)|$.
+In other words, $|Z|_{f}$ counts, with multiplicity, the number of points of $f(E)$ that are contained in $Z$.